Editor’s note: This is a guest post written by Nick Sonnenberg, CEO of Leverage and Asana Certified Pro.

 What is sprint planning?

-Before we dive into the nitty-gritty, it’s worth explaining how sprint planning works and why it is such an effective technique for businesses looking to scale.
+Before we dive into the details, it’s worth explaining how sprint planning works and why it is such an effective technique for businesses looking to scale.

 Sprint planning is part of the Agile and Scrum project management frameworks.
 Simply put, the idea is to break long-term projects or goals into shorter sections of time called “sprints.”
 A team then agrees to complete certain tasks or milestones within the sprint to contribute toward the overall project or goal.
 The idea is that it’s far easier to predict what can get done in a shorter time period, which helps to ensure there are no big “surprises” at the end of the quarter.
 It also breaks large, intimidating projects into manageable chunks.